Code Officials: Helping Homeowners Weather the Storm

 Review your plan regularly.
 If you make changes that affect the information in your disaster plan, update it immediately.

 Protect Your Home

 The power of these natural disasters can be overwhelming.
-While you can't necessarily stop natural disasters from happening, there are steps you can take to increase your home's chance of survival, even in the face of the worst Mother Nature can dish out.
+While you can’t stop natural disasters from happening, there are steps you can take to increase your home’s chance of survival.

-If the earthquake occurs in a populated area, it may cause deaths, injuries and extensive property damage.
-Here are some helpful tips to prepare your family and protect your home.
+Here are some helpful tips to prepare your family and protect your home should an earthquake occur.

 - Plan and hold earthquake drills for your family.
 To learn more about planned earthquake drills in your area, visit http://www.ShakeOut.org

 - Identify two ways to escape from every room in the home.